 - post-completion stage.

-At draft stage, the CES will describe the approaches to circularity for the project, including facets of the new development, the existing site and operational waste.
-It will include a description of the metrics to be used and any reuse and recycling.
+At draft stage, the CES will describe the approaches to circularity for the project.
+These will include facets of the new development, the existing site and finally operational waste.
+It will also include a description of the metrics to be used and any reuse and recycling.
 At detailed stage, these will be developed further and include a narrative of the implementation aspects against these commitments and targets.
 It will also include an end-of-life strategy.
 The post-completion report will include lessons learnt and the reporting outcomes.